ho-nl/magento1-ReachDigital_UrlFixes/README.md

 ## Fixes

-- Fixes incorrect URLs after duplicating products by clearing url_key for the new product
+- Fixes incorrect URLs after duplicating products by clearing url_key and name (default value and any store values) for the new product

 - TODO: Checks on product / category save to block products with duplicate url_keys

-## Shell commands

-- TODO: Command to show product and category url_key conflicts

 ## Technical notes: